ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 >
 > Michael: So direct.
 It's refreshing.
 >
-> - Assaf Cohen as Waseem Alihan and Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_
+> - Assaf Cohen as Waseem Alihan and Jeffrey Donovan as Michael Westen from Cable TV's _Burn Notice_

 #### Wednesday, 3/16/2022